 Its basically pristine dental health all in one purchase.
 You get what is essentially the Waterpik Ultra (the older model of the Aquarius, but some still regard it as better), and a sonic toothbrush to go with it.

 Sonic toothbrushes are great because they reach an estimated 30,000 brushes per minute, as opposed to the 3-4,000 you will get with an electric toothbrush.
-Additionally, because of the high speed of the brush a wave is created that extends beyond the actual brush contact for about 1/8 of an inch.
+Additionally, a wave is created that extends beyond the actual brush contact for about 1/8 of an inch.
+This is due to the high speed of the brush.
 This gives you a bigger brushing surface and therefore a cleaner mouth.

 The price of the Waterpik Complete Care is remarkably low considering what’s in the box.